pdee/pdee/doc/commands-python-mode.rst

 -------------------
 Insert a comment.
 If starting a comment, indent accordingly.

-If a numeric argument ARG is provided, that many colons are inserted non-electrically.
+If a numeric argument ARG is provided, that many "#" are inserted non-electrically.
 With C-u "#" electric behavior is inhibited inside a string or comment.